 This work is made and given to you under license.
 By accepting this work, you agree to the following terms and conditions.
 Your use of this work is limited and restricted solely for the purpose of synchronizing recordings there from in timed relation with films, training or marketing presentations, radio and television presentations or commercials, and any other multimedia, audiovisual or computer generated displays, programs or presentations.
 Neither you nor anyone else may make any copies of any of the recordings on this work, except as may be designated to a single stand alone workstation for the purpose of specific audio and/or visual synchronization at your own facility.
 Transfer, copying or duplication of the work in whole or in part for any other purpose is expressly prohibited unless specifically authorized in writing by The Recordist. *** Transfer of one or more sounds to any format allowing network or remote access by two or more end users requires a multi-user License.
 Contact The Recordist for details.
 In the event of a breach of these terms, action may be taken against you directly by the owner of the copyright.
 End User License Agreement

-All images and sounds copyright 2013 Frank Bry – Creative Sound Design.
+All images and sounds copyright Frank Bry: The Recordist – Creative Sound Design, LLC.
 All Rights Reserved.